Planning Checklists for Convocation

 - $80.00 for PhD regalia (with or without graduation cap)

 * - please note that due to demand, same day rentals are subject to availability and cannot be guaranteed

-All graduates who choose to wear traditional regalia must fill out the Indigenous Traditional Regalia & Gifting at Convocation Form online at least two weeks prior to the future event they are scheduled to attend.
+All graduates who choose to wear traditional regalia, or wish to receive a gift, must confirm arrangements with the Four Directions Indigenous Student Centre via an online submission form at least two weeks prior to the future event they are scheduled to attend.
 This is to inform the event organizers.

 Queen’s University acknowledges the diversity of Indigenous peoples, communities, and nations.
 As such it is recognized that traditional Indigenous attire may vary.

 Defining Traditional Regalia

 Traditional regalia refers to the traditional and often sacred clothing, accessories, and artifacts worn or carried during various ceremonies, such as powwows, celebrations, and pan-national gatherings.
 The design, type, and meaning of regalia varies greatly depending on the individual who wears it, the culture from which it originates and the event where it is worn.

 For more information, please visit the Office of Indigenous Initiatives information page.

 If you are planning to receive two degrees which are scheduled at different future convocation ceremonies (i.e. BA and BASC) and would like to receive both at the same future ceremony, please write to email@example.com and provide the following information: